Kick.com – A New Live Streaming Platform and Good Twitch Alternative

 For all the casino streaming fans out there, we have some good news.
 There is a new live streaming platform in town!
 In case you haven’t yet heard, in late 2022, Kick.com was launched in beta, and has since been garnering quite a bit of attention.
 Its goal from what we understand is to become the new home of all the gambling streamers out there – including the big names that we know and love like Trainwreckstv, Roshtein, and Xposed – essentially replacing Twitch for casino streaming purposes.

-With such a lofty goal in mind, as you can imagine, achieving it will be no easy feat.
+With such a lofty goal in mind, this will be no easy feat as you can imagine.
 But since it is rumored that the powerhouse crypto casino, our very own favorite Stake, is one of, if not the main backer behind this ambitious endeavor, alongside none other than Trainwreckstv himself, we think there is a pretty good chance of achieving such success.
-This is especially likely, in all fairness considering the recent Twitch ban on most types of casino streaming including our beloved slots.
+In all fairness, considering the recent Twitch ban on most types of casino streaming including our beloved slots, a new platform does make sense.

 So while it has all the right elements built in for success, the real question is, will the popular streamers and their fans come flocking?
 So far, we can tell you that things are looking pretty good.
 But let’s have a bit of a deeper look into the Kick.com platform to understand what it’s about, how it differs from Twitch, and the real reason we would imagine streamers are getting on board.